 - The oldest written evidence of the Croatian language dates from the year 1275.

 - The first printed South Slavic book ever, the missal “Misal kneza Novaka”, was published in 1483 and was written in the Glagolitic dialect of the Croatian language.

 - More than 1,240 islands belong to Croatia altogether, only 47 of which are inhabited.

 - Croatia registers around 2,715 hours of sunshine a year; more than Sydney in Australia.

-Croatian belongs to the western subgroup of the South Slavic family, to which Slovenian, Serbian, Bulgarian and Macedonian also belong.
+Croatian belongs to the western subgroup of the South Slavic family.
+Slovenian, Serbian, Bulgarian and Macedonian also belong to this group.
 Regarding vocabulary, pronunciation and grammar, the Croatian, Serbian and Bosnian languages are so similar that communication between the languages is possible without problems.

 Due to the different dialect groups, it is always advisable to use a specialist translator or interpreter who is familiar the major and minor differences between the respective language variants to guarantee optimal translation and interpreting.
 However, finding the suitable language mediator costs a lot of time and effort – which you can avoid very easily.
 At AP Fachübersetzungen, we have an extensive database and a strong network of competent and experienced Croatian interpreters and translators.
 If you entrust AP Fachübersetzungen with your Croatian translation or interpreting project, you can be sure that we will find the right language expert for you.

 In the case of certified translations of documents and certificates, we only use experienced, publicly appointed and sworn Croatian translators to guarantee the impeccable quality and correctness of the Croatian translation of your documents.
 For your Croatian interpreting project, we will use our best court, consecutive, liaison, conference and simultaneous interpreters.